Ralph B. Hodges: Death

 Justice Hodges died on January 16, 2013, at Bellevue Nursing Center.
 Family members who preceded him in death were his parents, his wife Janelle and his son Randy.
-He was survived by his six children (a son and a daughter he had with Janell and Janelle's four daughters from a previous marriage) and twelve grandchildren.
+He was survived by his six children (a son and a daughter he had from a previous marriage and Janelle's four daughters from a previous marriage) and twelve grandchildren.
 He was interred at Resurrection Memorial Cemetery in Oklahoma City.